List of My Happy Marriage characters: Special Anti-Grotesquerie Unit

 A soldier of the Special Anti-Grotesquerie Unit.
 Kaoruko is Kiyoka's former marriage candidate.
 She also serves as Miyo's bodyguard temporarily.
-When Usui trapped Miyo, Kaoruko and the other soldiers, he exposed Kaoruko as the traitor for tampering the barrier.
-But when Kaoruko confessed why she did it while claiming that the Gifted Communion held her father hostage, she was too late to realize that Usui tricked her.
-Following the incident, Kaoruko is given a minor punishment.
+Despite being the only female soldier in the Special Anti-Grotesquerie Unit, Kaoruko was unfairly treated by her male colleagues until she was befriended by Miyo, who supported her.
+Kaoruko was later exposed as the traitor by Usui for tampering the barrier while she, Mukadeyama and the other soldiers protect Miyo from Usui.
+However, when Kaoruko revealed that she found out that Gifted Communion held her father hostage, she was too late to realize that she was actually deceived by Usui's opinokinesis.
+Following the incident, Kaoruko is given a minor punishment and stays in touch with Miyo.